Romain2-5/rc-digehealth-test/README.md

 ### Install dependencies
 - Development is done with PyCharm and poetry.
 You can open the project in pycharm and create a poetry venv
 - to test, it's possible to install dependencies with pip
+- The current project will install PyTorch for GPU.
+You need a graphic card with a working CUDA installation
 ```bash
 poetry install
 # or
 pip install .
 ```

+### Add data files
+- The data files need to go in the test-data folder ```test-data/```.
+Refer to the README in there.

 ### Run training & testing
 The main script (`tests/train_test_cnn.py`) performs: